tasosnent/BeyondMeSH/README.md

 > python3.6 Pipeline.py

-The results of the execution will be stored in this folder (where baseFolder is the absolute path provided in the configuration above):
+The results will be stored in this folder (where baseFolder is the absolute path provided in the configuration above):

 > baseFolder\FinalSplit\AD